-As at 31 December 2019 \$'000
+As at 31 December 2022 \$'000

 Deferred tax

-Capital allowances (166)
+Capital allowances (186)

-Claims Equalisation Reserves 625

-Unrealised investment gains 529
+Unrealised investment gains (1,847)

-Solvency II valuation adjustment 5,609
+Solvency II valuation adjustment 8,606

-Total deferred tax 6,597
+Total deferred tax 6,573

-Deferred tax is recognised on temporary differences between the assets and liabilities in the balance sheet (i.e. on an IFRS basis) and their tax base.
+Deferred tax is recognised on temporary differences between the assets and liabilities in the balance sheet (i.e. on an IAS basis) and their tax base.
 Deferred tax assets are recognised to the extent that realising the related tax benefit through future taxable profits is likely.
 The information in the three year forecast for the UK entities is assessed when making the decision on whether future taxable profit is likely.

-The UK corporation tax rate as at 31 December 2019 was 19%.
-The UK government has passed legislation to reduce the rate of corporation tax to 17% with effect from 1 April 2020.
-These rates have been applied in the closing deferred tax position on the balance sheet.
+The UK corporation tax rate as at 31 December 2022 was 19%.
+Changes to the UK main rate of corporation tax have been enacted under the Finance Act 2021 increasing the tax rate to 25% from 19%, effective 1 April 2023.